WhatLibrarian/jekyll-now/Projects/ww2.md

 Apply fair use prudently, and manage risk sensibly.

 VIII.
 FURTHER QUESTIONS OR GUIDANCE?
-Ask the Copyright First Responders (CFR)
+Ask your Copyright Librarian.

-About the CFR: The mission of this service is to establish a culture of shared understanding of copyright among Harvard faculty, students, and staff in support of pedagogy, research, and innovation.
+About Copyright Services at WCC: The mission of this service is to establish a culture of shared understanding of copyright among WCC faculty, students, and staff in support of pedagogy, research, and innovation.

-Embedded in each library, archive, or department, Copyright First Responders will develop information expertise, create a collaborative network of support among their peers involved with copyright issues, both locally and across the library, and serve as a resource for the Harvard community by answering copyright questions and sharing critical knowledge.

-___

-Image above used with Creative Commons license.
-Original image can be found, here.